rnpythonblog/rnpython/content/post/2021-06-15-high-taxi-tips-at-5-am/index.en.markdown

 2. Are these different types of trips ?
 3. Is the data just wrong ?

 Since we do not have data about the passengers, we cannot investigate Option 1.

 Before we jump to conclusion about data quality, let’s drill down a bit further.
-Each bar in the graphic above averages 3.5 million rides, which is a lot of rides.
-The large size of data enables us to drill down further and explore patterns.
+There were \~84 million trips undertaken in 2019, which works out to about 3.5 million trips at each hour, on average.
+Thus, each bar represents the average tip across \~3.5 million trips.
+While the large number of trips will iron out any outliers, this is still a lot of trips The large size of data enables us to drill down further and explore patterns.

 Let’s split this data month wise and then let’s see the average tip amounts at all hours, for each month.

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/unnamed-chunk-4-1.png" width="960" />